jacques/giftcard-service-interface/src/docs/devguide/hugo/site/content/transaction-flows.md

 ![A Successful Activation](/images/sequence-successful-activation.png "A Successful Activation")

+Note that once an activation has been confirmed it cannot be reversed.

 ### Reversed Activation Flow

 The sequence diagram below shows a [gift card activation reversal](/specification/operations/#reverseactivation) operation which was subsequently reversed (e.g. the customer could not provide tender for the activation).

 ![A Reversed Activation](/images/sequence-reversed-activation.png "A Reversed Activation")

+Note that once an activation has been reversed it cannot be confirmed.

 ### Declined Activation Flow